 1201 U St., NW

-U Street’s decked-out tiki haven mixes a delicious, unfussy version of our favorite pineapple drink.
-Match a round with crab rangoon, hot-chicken steam buns, and other Chinese snacks.
+U Street’s decked-out tiki haven mixes a delicious, unfussy version of our favorite pineapple drink in fun glassware.
+Match it with crab rangoon dip, hot-chicken steam buns, and other Chinese snacks.

 1130 Maine Ave., SW